Check out when and where all of our events are being held.Read more

 Please check the Equine List page for the latest list of registered horses!

-NEW RIHA Annual Trophy: Claymaker Memorial Thoroughbred Versatility Award To be awarded to the Jockey Club registered Thoroughbred with the most overall points throughout the season in all classes/divisions except Equitation.
+Continuing for 2023: Claymaker Memorial Thoroughbred Versatility Award To be awarded to the Jockey Club registered Thoroughbred with the most overall points throughout the season in all classes/divisions except Equitation.
 The goal of this award is to recognize the most versatile Thoroughbred who can do everything from Pleasure to Jumpers.
 It might be a lesson horse who earns points in multiple divisions even if not Champion in any, as the goal is to highlight the overall athlete and teacher that the Thoroughbred can be.
 As an example, a horse may have 500 points and be Champion of the TB Hunter division with no points elsewhere, while another horse may have 600 points in a multiple number of divisions, but have only a few Reserves or Thirds.
 The second horse would receive the award.
-It is not about being a superstar in one area - but about being talented in many areas.To sign your horse up for the award, please email Robin Muksian Grimm at firstname.lastname@example.org, by April 1st 2021, and provide your horse's current show name and his/her registered Jockey Club name.
-Only points AFTER your horse's name registration has been verified will count towards the award.
-This new trophy will be awarded annually.
-Points can be found: RI Points.
+It is not about being a superstar in one area - but about being talented in many areas.To sign your horse up for the award, please email Robin Muksian Grimm at email@example.com, by January 31st 2023 , and provide your horse's current show name and his/her registered Jockey Club name.
+Any horses sent to Robin after that will have points accrue from the date she receives an email forward only.
+This trophy will be awarded annually.
+2023 points can be found on the RI Points Page.

 RI Finals Qualifications Change